 What does a Virtual Easter and Holy Week look like?
 We are in the home stretch of Lent.
 The last week before our Lord will rise to conquer death is here.
 Hope springs eternal, and we are at home.
 How do we celebrate this most joyous Sunday socially distanced from our community?

 Technology can seem scary and confusing.
 Just like being isolated because of a virus that we don’t totally understand can feel scary and confusing.
 Now is the time to take the leap of faith and give live-streaming your worship service a try.
-You can read more about the specific ins and outs of live-streaming in An In-depth Look at Live Streaming on the Worship Times Network.

 There are other ways to use technology to create an interactive Holy Week and a virtual Easter.
 You can use social media posting with specific hashtags to increase engagement from community members.
 Choose to live-stream daily prayers, vigils, and services to foster connection.
 Whatever prayer resources and liturgies you use this week should be posted online for easy access and also available for download.
 Create forms for prayer requests or encourage people to use the chat function during services to share their praises and prayers.